Manuel Mamba

-Manuel Noveno Mamba Sr. (born August 19, 1958) is a Filipino politician who is the current provincial governor of Cagayan.
+Manuel Noveno Mamba Sr. (born August 19, 1958) is a Filipino physician and politician who is serving as provincial vice governor of Cagayan since 2025 and previously served as governor of Cagayan from 2016 to 2025.
 He was elected to the House of Representatives of the Philippines, representing the 3rd District of Cagayan.
 First elected in 1995, he was re-elected in 2001, 2004, and 2007.
 He was also a municipal mayor of Tuao, Cagayan, from 1988 to 1995.

-He also served as the Presidential Legislative Liaison Officer.
+He also served as the Presidential Legislative Liaison Officer under Benigno Aquino III.

 Personal life

-He is a son of the late Congressman Francisco K. Mamba Sr. and Mrs. Estela Noveno Mamba.
+He is the son of Congressman Francisco K. Mamba Sr. and Estela Noveno-Mamba.
 He is married to Atty.
 Mabel Villarica–Mamba, former chairperson and chief executive officer of the National Youth Commission and former director of the Philippine Charity Sweepstakes Office.
 They have two sons.

-He, as well as his brothers, William and Francisco Jr., served as mayor of Tuao, Cagayan.
+He and his brothers, William and Francisco Jr., served as mayor of Tuao, Cagayan.
+Another brother, then Solana mayor Leonardo, was assassinated while campaigning for Congress in 1992.

 A graduate of the University of Santo Tomas, Mamba is a physician by profession.
 He became licensed in 1983.